open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/emt-update-guide.md

   ```

 - Automatic Reboot
-  The standalone edge node will automatically reboot into the updated Microvisor OS after the update process completes.
+  The standalone edge node will automatically reboot into the updated Microvisor OS after the update process completes

-- Upon successful boot, verify that the system is running correctly with the new image:
+- Upon successful boot, verify that the system is running correctly with the new image

   ```bash
   sudo bootctl list
   ```

-- Check the updated image details in `/etc/image-id`:
+- Check the updated image details in `/etc/image-id`

   ```bash
   cat /etc/image-id
   ```